The Dereila Nature Inn - a cyber nature centre for nature lovers

 Horse Clams, Tresus capax, also known as Fat Gapers, can weigh as much as 4 lbs (2 kg) and be 8 in (20 cm) long.
 They generally stay safely buried deep (20 in; over .5 m) in the sand and rarely venture on to the surface.

-This beautiful brown shell is that of the Pacific Razor Clam, Siliqua patula.
+This beautiful brown shell is a Pacific Razor Clam, Siliqua patula.
 If you find one of these clams consider yourself very lucky as they have the ability to completely bury themselves in the sand in seconds.

 S